syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 ## Message input view styling

-The SfChat allows customizing the message input view elements with various  message input view customizations as follows:
+You can applies the styling for the message input view elements by setting the various message input view key and values in resource dictionary.

 <table>
 <tr>